drahmel/youhavetimer/README.md

 There are a lot of countdown timer and stopwatch apps for both iOS and Android (and iOS now includes one in the bottom drawer).
 So you might ask, why another one?
 The reason for this project is twofold:

 * Provide a real React-Native app on that works on both iOS and Android with as many professional attributes such as Crashlytics/Fabric rigging
-* Cool app design UX/UI
+* Cool app design UX/UI -- This should not be a generic timer app, but should have some style.

 If you have any contributions, please submit them!